 The presented design of a recombinant influenza virus carrying immunogenic fragments of a bacterial pathogen can be considered a promising strategy for the combined protection of vaccinated individuals against influenza and its bacterial complications, and further in-depth studies of such recombinant viruses in preclinical studies are warranted.

-Keywords: Influenza virus, Streptococcus pneumonia, Co-infection, Live attenuated influenza vaccine, Recombinant virus, Bivalent experimental vaccine, Pneumococcal surface protein A.
+Keywords: Influenza virus, Streptococcus pneumoniae, Co-infection, Live attenuated influenza vaccine, Recombinant virus, Bivalent experimental vaccine, Pneumococcal surface protein A.

 1. INTRODUCTION